-“I am a passionate believer in our traditional crafts and proud to be a patron of the Heritage Crafts Association, which seeks to give a forum to some of the most highly skilled craftsmen and women in the world.
+“I am a passionate believer in our traditional crafts and proud to be a vice-president of Heritage Crafts, which seeks to give a forum to some of the most highly skilled craftsmen and women in the world.

-“It is essential that we cherish our crafts and the Association actively campaigns not only to promote and protect them, but, most important of all, to encourage young people to contemplate a career in crafts.
+“It is essential that we cherish our crafts and Heritage Crafts actively campaigns not only to promote and protect them, but, most important of all, to encourage young people to contemplate a career in crafts.

-“Please consider very carefully becoming a Benefactor so we can keep you regularly informed of the work of the Association and give you the opportunity of enjoying more fully the heritage crafts and skills you love by making a tangible contribution to their survival.”
+“Please consider very carefully becoming a Benefactor so we can keep you regularly informed of the work of Heritage Crafts and give you the opportunity of enjoying more fully the heritage crafts and skills you love by making a tangible contribution to their survival.”

 The Lord Cormack DL FSA